JeelDobariya38/Passcodes-Website/README.md

 Free free to [open an issue](https://github.com/JeelDobariya38/Passcodes-Website/issues) or start a discussion in the [repository](https://github.com/JeelDobariya38/Passcodes-Website) if you need help contributing or have questions about passcodes website.

+## Security Policy

+We follow the same security policy as the [app repository](https://github.com/JeelDobariya38/Passcodes). which is avaiable in app repository over [here](https://github.com/JeelDobariya38/Passcodes/blob/main/SECURITY.md).

 ---

 <details>